eam-00/Linux-Notes/vCenter/add-file-system.md

 5. The new HDD will be of 16 GB of size
 - On the server run:

-``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan ; done``
+``ls /sys/class/scsi_host/ | while read host ; do echo "- - - " > /sys/class/scsi_host/$host/scan; done``

-In order to re-scan the drives, so you can avoid rebooting the virtual server to actually be able to see the newly added drive.
+In order to re-scan the drives, so you can avoid rebooting the virtual server to actually be able to "see" the newly added drive.
 Issue a:

     fdisk -l /dev/sd* | grep -i 'Disk'